python-sge/sge/doc-src/pong.rst

 The Object Classes
 ------------------

-:class:`sge.Object` objects are things in a game that we want to be displayed in a room.
+:class:`sge.dsp.Object` objects are things in a game that we want to be displayed in a room.
 These objects tend to represent players, enemies, tiles, decorations, and pretty much anything else you can think of.

 For Pong, we need three objects: the two players, and the ball.
-We will define two sub-classes of :class:`sge.Object` for this purpose:
+We will define two sub-classes of :class:`sge.dsp.Object` for this purpose:
 :class:`Player` and :class:`Ball`.

 Player